LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 # Sharing Test Context between steps and Step Definition files
 ## Why do we need to share Test Context?
 Dividing Cucumber Steps between many classes may be a good idea.
 It is, however, probably not needed early in a project.
-When you write your first scenario, you will most likely only have just a few steps.
-The first class with steps is probably small and you can easily find your way around in it.
+When we write our first scenario, we will most likely only have just a few steps.
+The first class with steps is probably small and we can easily find our way around it.

-But a scenario in Cucumber is a series of steps which gets executed one after one.
-Each step in scenario may have some state which can be required by other step in the scenario.
-In other way you can also say that some steps may depend on previous steps.
+But a scenario in Cucumber is a series of steps which gets executed one after another.
+Each step may have some state which can be required by other step in the scenario.
+In other words, some steps may depend on previous steps.
 This means that we must be able to share state/collected data between steps.

-Also when number of tests grows as project matures, keeping all the steps in a single Step Definition class quickly becomes impractical, so you use many classes.
+Also when a number of tests grows as project matures, keeping all the steps in a single Step Definition class quickly becomes difficult to manage.
+To overcome this,  different classes for different features / scenarios / steps are used instead.

-Now you have a new problem – objects you create in one step class may be needed in the other step classes as well.
+Now we have a new problem – objects we create in one step class may be needed in the other step classes as well.

-In our case as well, till now we just had one scenario which had few steps and we kept all the steps in the same Step definition file.
-In a real life project there are tens or even hundreds of scenarios and step defenition files.
+Back to our case, till now we just had one scenario which had few steps and we kept all the steps in the same Step definition file.
+In a real life project there are tens or even hundreds of scenarios and step definition files.
-And often there is a need to share the Test Context (including Scenario Context, Test State, data collected during test step execution) with all the Step Definitions files.
+And often there is a need to share the Test Context (including Scenario Context, Test State, data collected during test step execution) with all the Step Definition classes.
-Cucumber supports several Dependency Injection (DI) Containers – it simply tells a DI container to instantiate your step definition classes and wire them up correctly.
+Cucumber supports several Dependency Injection (DI) Containers – it simply tells a DI container to instantiate step definition classes and wire them up correctly.
 One of the supported DI containers is **PicoContainer**.

 ## What is PicoContainer?
-**PicoContainer** is a small library which doesn’t require sey up of any configuration and use of any APIs such as @Inject.
+**PicoContainer** is a small library which doesn’t require set up of any configuration and use of any APIs such as @Inject.
 It uses constructors instead.

 **PicoContainer** really only has a one functionality – it instantiates objects.
-Simply hand it some classes and it will instantiate each one, correctly wired together via their constructors.
+Simply hand it some classes and it will instantiate each one, correctly wiring together via their constructors.
 Cucumber scans your classes with step definitions in them, passes them to PicoContainer, then asks it to create new instances for every scenario.

-We will be performing below steps to share data state across steps:
+We will be performing below steps to implement data sharing across steps:

-- Add PicoContainer to the Project
+- Add PicoContainer dependency to the Project
 - Create a Test Context class which will hold all the objects state
 - Divide the Steps class into multiple steps classes with logical separation
 - Write Constructor to share Test Context

-## Step 1: Add PicoContainer Library to the Maven Project
+## Step 1: Add PicoContainer Dependency to the Maven Project
 ```
        <dependency>
             <groupId>io.cucumber</groupId>